Liz Truss is trying to convince voters that she never existed

 Liz Truss’s latest big idea?
 Convincing us she never existed

 You can only imagine the crisis meeting.
-Many years ago, still in the afterglow of her “that is a disgrace” speech on the subject of imported cheese, Truss – then environment secretary – told me personally that she had deliberately staged a photo opportunity and speech at a cheese manufacturers.
-She hoped that journalists would not be able to resist the temptation to go and laugh at her, and was disappointed that the temptation had somehow been widely resisted.
+Many years ago, still in the afterglow of her “that is a disgrace” speech on the subject of imported cheese, Truss – then environment secretary – told me personally that she had deliberately staged a photo opportunity and speech at the premises of a cheese manufacturer.
+She hoped that journalists would not be able to turn down the opportunity to go and laugh at her, and was disappointed that the temptation had somehow been widely resisted.

-So it is possible, likely even, that the last-minute volte face came at her own instigation.
-That she’d had to have a quiet word with her advisors and let them know that if you try and keep out the people who are only there to laugh, then no one is going to turn up.
+So it is possible – likely, even – that the last-minute volte face came at her own instigation.
+That she’d had to have a quiet word with her advisers, to let them know that if you try to keep out the people who are only there to laugh, then no one is going to turn up.

 Join our commenting forum